bachelor-2014/report/v2/software.md

 homing functionality on each axis.

 Another obstacle with the stepper motors is communicating instructions to them.
-The Mendel library that came with the BeBoPr++ cape, while open source, was not entirely transparent in its design.
+The Mendel program that came with the BeBoPr++ cape, while open source, was not entirely transparent in its design.
 It is not very well documented and changing it often resulted in fatal errors.
 The implications of these difficulties was that we did not succeed in incorporating it into our own software directly.
 Instead we opted for having it run as-is